-UPDATE (September 21): In addition to $1,750 in Juried Awards, due to the high quality of the entries submitted we have decided to add one Honorable Mention and one President’s Award winner.
-The Chair of the Jury Committee will notify all entrants shortly.
-The names of all the award winning artists will be posted here shortly thereafter.
-A gallery of the winning works, together with the backgrounds of the artists should be ready by mid-October.
-Our media release will follow shortly after opening the gallery.
-Prior to this official release we respectfully ask the artists to please be patient and refrain from making their own announcements.
+UPDATE (October 28, 2021): In addition to $1,750 in Juried Awards, due to the high quality of the entries submitted in 2021 we added one Honorable Mention and one President’s Award winner.
+A gallery of the winning works, together with the backgrounds of the artists is now officially open HERE.

-In the meantime, please take a look at the gallery of winning entries from our 2020 Bike Art Competition to see what we mean by “bike art” — we are talking about two-dimensional artistic expressions (rather than artfully designed or delightfully decorated bicycles).
+Please take a look at the gallery of winning entries to see what we mean by “bike art” — we are talking about two-dimensional artistic expressions (rather than artfully designed or delightfully decorated bicycles).
 We hope you enjoy them as much as we do!

 Bike Friendly Kalamazoo (BFK), together with patrons of the arts throughout greater Kalamazoo, is hosting a public art competition to select art intended for public display that celebrates the joys and benefits of bicycling.
 Announcement of the winning entries will be one of the highlights of BFK’s Fall Bike Celebration Weekend during the third weekend of September.
 The digital format for entries makes this an ideal competition for desktop artists or artists in any medium who can render their work digitally.